usgs/wdfn-blog/content/nextgen_mlp_update.md

 {{< figure src="/static/nextgen_mlp_update/legacy link.png" alignment="center" caption="Notice the <b>Legacy real-time page</b> link at the top of a Next Generation Monitoring Location Page." alt="text here" >}}
 </div>

-After adding many highly-requested features, we anticipate decommissioning the NWISWeb Legacy current-conditions real-time pages in July 2023.
+After addressing many highly-requested features, we anticipate decommissioning the NWISWeb Legacy current-conditions real-time pages in July 2023.

-Check out our [roadmap](https://labs.waterdata.usgs.gov/roadmap/index.html) to follow along with specific feature requests.
-We update our roadmap quarterly.

 ## Some features we plan to add before the redirect in September 2022
-(IS THIS LIST EXHAUSTIVE?)
 - ✔ Add scale to map (complete!)
 - ✔ Provide option to download data near data tables (complete!)
 - Make data sortable by time